 - sea salt and freshly ground black pepper

-- 2 teaspoons washed dried and finely chopped fresh oregano
+- 2 teaspoons fresh oregano, washed and dried, finely chopped fresh oregano

-- 1 teaspoon washed dried and finely chopped fresh thyme
+- 1 teaspoon fresh thyme, washed and dried, finely chopped fresh thyme

 - 2 teaspoons minced garlic